omesh-barhate/ByteForge/README.md

 - Use TLV encoding and a file/folder setup inspired by PostgreSQL
 - Get basic CRUD (Create, Read, Update, Delete) working
 - Add Write-Ahead Logging (WAL) so data isn't lost if the program crashes
-- Try paging, B-Tree indexing, and maybe an LRU buffer pool
+- Try paging, B-Tree indexing, and add an LRU buffer pool (page cache) for performance
 - Add simple full-text search for string columns

 This project is just me figuring out how real databases do their thing, step by step.
 If it breaks, that's part of the fun!